graphprotocol/graph-tooling/.changeset/bright-readers-remember.md

 graph publish --ipfs <ipfs-hash>
 ```

-3. You can use a custom webapp url to use for deploying.
+3. You can use a custom webapp url for deploying.

 ```sh
 graph publish --webapp-url <webapp-url>